-Under our Supplier Management Framework, we segment our suppliers based on their relative importance, risk and complexity.
+Under our Supplier Management Framework, we segment our suppliers based on their relative importance, risk, value and complexity.
 This process includes, among other factors, an assessment of a supply chain's potential exposure to modern slavery.

 This segmentation categorises suppliers into 3 tiers, with the effort put into managing suppliers decided by the tier they are in.
-For those in the top 2 tiers (our key suppliers), we ask for an annual supplier attestation confirming adherence with the reporting requirements of section 54 of MSA 2015.
+For those in the top 2 tiers (our key suppliers), we ask for an annual supplier attestation confirming adherence with the reporting requirements of section 54 of MSA 2015 along with the URL link to the current statement for review.

 In some of our technology categories, we know the risk of modern slavery can lie in the supply chain.
-As part of our Supplier Management Programme, we continue to work with key suppliers to understand how they manage modern slavery risk in their supply chains.
+As part of our supplier management activities, we continue to work with key suppliers to understand how they manage modern slavery risk in their supply chains.
+This includes annual attestations, monitoring compliance with contractual obligations, and escalating issues where necessary.
+Additionally, mandatory annual training reinforces awareness of modern slavery risks, ensuring the issue remains a focus beyond the point of procurement.